Geriatrician — Another Specialist

 Geriatricians use a “whole-body” approach in patient care as their paradigm.
 During a first visit, you can expect an extremely comprehensive geriatric assessment with a number of components.
 These include a thorough physical examination after a full recording of the patient’s medical history including a pain assessment.
 The workup will also include cognitive testing, osteoporosis and arthritic evaluation, a nutritional assessment as well as vision, hearing and dental screening.
 Additionally, inputs from a geriatric social worker and the family are often important components of the evaluation.

 Geriatricians are adept at working closely with the multiple specialists who may be currently managing chronic illnesses of the elderly patient.
-Also, there is often a team of specialists with specific geriatric certification that the physician calls upon to help with the total care of the patient including registered nurses, physician’s assistants, social workers, physical therapists, occupational therapists, nutritionists, pharmacists and psychiatrists all focused on the prevention and treatment of the diseases and unique challenges that face older adults.
+Also, there is often a team of specialists with specific geriatric certification that the physician calls upon to help with the total care of the patient.
+These teams includes registered nurses, physician’s assistants, social workers, physical therapists, occupational therapists, nutritionists, pharmacists and psychiatrists.
+They are all focused on the prevention and treatment of the diseases and unique challenges that face older adults.
 They all are trained to take special note of the frailty and mental capacity of the patient while managing their multiple medications.
 These health care providers nationally are members of the American Geriatric Society.

 Selective Testing & Procedures

-Geriatric physicians are selective when it comes to ordering certain tests and performing procedures weighing the costs and benefits of each as they can be physically and mentally stressful for aging patients.
+Geriatric physicians are selective when it comes to ordering certain tests and performing procedures.
+They weigh the costs and benefits of each since they can be physically and mentally stressful for aging patients.
 Routine or preventive testing done in younger people may be counterproductive or risky in certain older adults.
 Additionally, you will find that a geriatrician is extremely sensitive when listening to the concerns of the elderly patient and in helping them deal with end-of-life issues.
 They realize the importance of incorporating the unique psycho-social issues related to the elderly into their care plan.
 As such, geriatricians can be important resources for both the individual patient and their families.

 A geriatrician pharmacologically monitors all of the patient’s illnesses and evaluates the therapeutic efficacy and dosage of medications.
 Polypharmacy, which is managing multiple medications, can unintentionally and needlessly result in dangerous drug interactions.
-As we age, our metabolism changes and medications are absorbed differently than when we are young.
+As we age, our metabolism changes.
+We absorb medications differently than when we are young.
 A geriatrician is uniquely qualified to recognize and avoid the problem of over-medication even factoring in any over-the-counter meds or supplements that find their way into the mix.

 Emerging Field in Medicine

-Geriatric medicine is poised for growth as our population ages and the 85+ segment continues to be the fastest growing.
-There are only about 9,000 certified geriatricians in the U.S., thus finding one that has room on their roster might be challenging.
-To try and address this anticipated shortage, a greater emphasis has been placed on applying skills to the elderly population during medical residencies and training.
+Geriatric medicine is poised for growth.
+Our population keeps aging and the 85+ segment continues to be the fastest growing.
+There are only about 9,000 certified geriatricians in the U.S. As such, finding one that has room on their roster might be challenging.
+To try and address this anticipated shortage, we need to place greater emphasis on applying real skills to the elderly population during medical residencies and training.
 Aside from consulting with your current primary care physician, the American Geriatric Society might be a good first stop for finding a geriatrician you can trust.
-Lifescript Doctor Review has an interactive portal to help you find a qualified doctor in your area with the expertise you and your family need as you transition into this new phase of life.
+Lifescript Doctor Review has an interactive portal.
+There you can find a qualified doctor in your area with the expertise you and your family need as you transition into this new phase of life.
 We owe it to our elderly to make sure they are properly cared for.